W0FMS ham radi pages

 Current Finished/Unfinished Projects: (Links:)

-AMSAT-OSCAR 40 Home Brew Antennas..
+AMSAT-OSCAR 40 (Rest in Peace, probably the last amateur HEO satellite!)
+Home Brew Antennas..
 Starting the "Big Dish" Project "Big Dish" Project

 Small Wonder Labs PSK-20 -- Neat PSK-31 Rig (GREAT "New" Digital Mode) -- Built it and it works like a charm Small Wonder Labs